 Bong!
 JMS supplies boom to contractors carrying out Big Ben restoration

-Big Ben has fallen silent to allow a major restoration programme to begin – and powered access equipment supplied for a contractor from JMS is carrying out important restoration work.
+Big Ben has fallen silent to allow a major restoration programme to begin – powered access equipment supplied for a contractor from JMS is carrying out important restoration work.

 Big Ben chimed for the last time for four years on Monday 21 August.
 It will remain silent to protect the ear drums of conservation teams as they work on the Elizabeth Tower, which houses the huge clock.

-The restoration project on one of the world’s most famous buildings – and the stopping of Big Ben’s bongs – are events of global interest, which is why a TV documentary is being made.
+The restoration project on one of the world’s most famous buildings – the stopping of Big Ben’s bongs – are events of global interest, which is why a TV documentary is being made.

-Its outreach of 22.86 metres is also ideal for safely operating up and over other buildings in restricted spaces, like those around the Houses of Parliament.
+Its outreach of 22.86 metres is also ideal for safely operating up over other buildings in restricted spaces, like those around the Houses of Parliament.

 If filmmakers need to get shots from an even greater height, that is not a problem.
-JMS can supply the world’s largest aerial boom, the JLG 1850 SJ, which has a working height of 58.56 metres – six metres higher than Nelson’s Column – and an outreach of 25.03 metres.
+JMS can supply the world’s largest aerial boom, the JLG 1850 SJ, which has a working height of 58.56 metres – six metres higher than Nelson’s Column – an outreach of 25.03 metres.

 JMS is a national powered access hire service, with depots in Harpenden, Hertfordshire Leeds, West Yorkshire.